 The voice of citizens without shelter

-“We work together for a green, competitive and inclusive Europe”
+“Working together for a green, competitive and inclusive Europe”

 “Life on the street is a continuous fight for survival which they somehow manage to continue for years, while they are kept in the same situation”

 What is really the hardest part for the people who live in street is not these difficulties but the bureaucratic hurdles they need to go through in order to be acknowledged as citizens and the sensation that they are invisible to those around them, that nobody cares about them.”

 Lately you had a lot of individual discussions with persons that don’t have a home.
 What do their stories have in common and how do you think that we, those around them, could offer support?

 The sensation that is transmitted by their stories is more often than not that of abandonment.
 Most of them are people who had a moment of bad luck – an eviction in the chaos of restitutions of nationalized building, a divorce, an untreated depression and other health problems – as a result of which, in the lack of a safety net, they were left homeless.
 Life on the street is a continuous fight for survival which they somehow manage continue for years, while they are kept in this situation.